 Outperform 95% of the internet

-Venus Fashion, a womenswear retailer, sees a performance score of 85 on the XDN, outperforming 95% of the websites out there.
+Venus Fashion, a womenswear retailer, sees a performance score of 85 in Lighthouse 5.7 on the XDN, outperforming 95% of the websites out there.
 The gift and flower giant, 1-800-Flowers, is another example.
-The flower giant sees a score of 72, placing it in the 90% percentile for website speed.
+The flower giant sees a score of 72, placing it in the 90% percentile for website speed in Lighthouse 5.7.

 What’s their secret?
 The Moovweb XDN has gotten them to instant page loads.
 This is done via a combination of cutting edge tech, including modern portable frontends with built-in AMP and server-side rendering (SSR), predictive prefetching, and a CDN-as-Code that streams and caches dynamic content to the edge, to remain five seconds ahead of the shopper’s taps.
 Website improvements, such as these, create sub-second experiences, and increase organic traffic by 32.1% and lift conversions by 15-30% for enterprise eCommerce websites.